MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-information-protection-for-power-bi.md

 We recommend that you assign groups instead of individuals whenever possible.
 The use of groups simplifies management of the policy and reduces how often it needs to be republished,

 > [!WARNING]
-> The authorized users and groups for a label are different from the users assigned to Azure RMS for a protected (encrypted) label.
+> Authorized users and groups for a label are different from the users assigned to Azure RMS for a protected (encrypted) label.
 If a user is having issues opening an encrypted file, investigate the encryption [permissions for specific users and groups](/microsoft-365/compliance/encryption-sensitivity-labels?view=o365-worldwide&preserve-view=true#assign-permissions-to-specific-users-or-groups) (which are set up within the label configuration, rather than within the label policy).
-In most situations, we recommend that you keep the same users for both.
+In most situations, we recommend that you assign the same users to both.
 This consistency will avoid confusion and reduce support tickets.

-The authorized users and groups are set in the Microsoft Purview compliance portal when the label policy is published.
+Authorized users and groups are set in the Microsoft Purview compliance portal when the label policy is published.

 :::image type="icon" source="media/common/checklist.png" border="false":::